09 February - 15 March 2022

 Participating researchers’ publication lists

 Attach all participating researchers’ lists of publications and artistic outputs joined up into one file.
-The list for each researcher shall include the 10 publications or outputs that are the most relevant to the research described, and shall cover a maximum of 1 A4 page in Arial, font size 11, single line spacing and 2.5 cm margins.
+The list for each researcher shall include the 10 publications or artistic outputs that are the most relevant to the research described, and shall cover a maximum of 1 A4 page in Arial, font size 11, single line spacing and 2.5 cm margins.
 The name of the researcher in question shall be highlighted in bold and also be included in the page header of each list.

 Please only include articles or equivalent that are completed, published or accepted for publication at the time of applying.
 The author name order shall be identical to that of the published work.
 The application cannot be supplemented with publications after the deadline for the call.

-The publications and outputs shall be of the type artistic output, peer-reviewed original articles, conference contributions, edited volumes, research review articles, books and book chapters, and other publications including popular science books/presentations.
+The publications and artistic outputs shall be of the type artistic output, peer-reviewed original articles, conference contributions, edited volumes, research review articles, books and book chapters, and other publications including popular science books/presentations.

 Please state the administrating organisation and project site.